thenexthub/Codira/stdlib/public/NIO/NIOCore/Docs.docc/loops-futures-concurrency.md

 - ``EventLoop/scheduleCallback(at:handler:)-2xm6l``

 The existence of these APIs requires us to also ask the question of where the submitted code executes.
-The answer is that the submitted code executes on the event loop (or, in Swift Concurrency terms, on the executor provided by the event loop).
+The answer is that the submitted code executes on the event loop (or, in Codira Concurrency terms, on the executor provided by the event loop).

 As the event loop only ever executes a single item of work (either an `async` function or one of the